-Does the individual have a general understanding of what decision they need to make and why they need to make it?

-Does the individual have a general understanding of the likely consequences of making, or not making, this decision?

-Is the individual able to understand, retain, use and weigh up the information relevant to this decision?

-Can the individual communicate their decision (by talking, sign language or any other means)?
+- Does the individual have a general understanding of what decision they need to make and why they need to make it? - Does the individual have a general understanding of the likely consequences of making, or not making, this decision? - Is the individual able to understand, retain, use and weigh up the information relevant to this decision? - Can the individual communicate their decision (by talking, sign language or any other means)?
 Would the services of a professional (such as a speech and language therapist) be helpful?
-Can anyone else help the individual to make choices or express a view (for example, a family member, carer or advocate)?

-Is there a need for a more thorough assessment (perhaps by involving a doctor or other professional expert)?
+Can anyone else help the individual to make choices or express a view (for example, a family member, carer or advocate)? - Is there a need for a more thorough assessment (perhaps by involving a doctor or other professional expert)? - 3.11.

-3.11.
 An assessment of an individual's capacity must be based on their ability to make a specific decision at the time it needs to be made, and not their ability to make decisions in general.
 Neither can an individual's capacity be judged simply on the basis of their age, appearance or condition, or an aspect of their behaviour.
-Rather, anyone assessing someone's capacity to make a decision for themselves should use the two-stage test of capacity:

-Does the individual have an impairment of the mind or brain, or is there some sort of disturbance in the functioning of their mind or brain?
-(It does not matter whether the impairment or disturbance is temporary or permanent.)
-If so, does that impairment or disturbance mean that the individual is unable to make the decision in question at the time it needs to be made?
+Rather, anyone assessing someone's capacity to make a decision for themselves should use the two-stage test of capacity: - Does the individual have an impairment of the mind or brain, or is there some sort of disturbance in the functioning of their mind or brain?
+(It does not matter whether the impairment or disturbance is temporary or permanent.) - If so, does that impairment or disturbance mean that the individual is unable to make the decision in question at the time it needs to be made? - 3.12.

-3.12.
 Anybody who claims that an individual lacks capacity to consent to the making of direct payments should be able to show that they reasonably believe that the individual lacks capacity to make such a decision at the time it needs to be made.
 The local authority should keep a record of the decision they make in respect of an individual's lack of capacity, including the reasons for the decision.
-This should include the steps that have been taken to establish a lack of capacity.

-3.13.
-Professional involvement might be needed if:

-an assessor concludes that an individual lacks capacity, and the individual challenges the finding;

-family members, carers and/or professionals disagree about an individual's capacity; and/or the individual being assessed is expressing different views to different people - they may be trying to please everyone or telling people what they think they want to hear.
+This should include the steps that have been taken to establish a lack of capacity. - 3.13.
+Professional involvement might be needed if: - an assessor concludes that an individual lacks capacity, and the individual challenges the finding; - family members, carers and/or professionals disagree about an individual's capacity; and/or times they may be perfectly capable of making such decisions.
+Local authorities should therefore review, at appropriate intervals, the making of direct payments to an individual lacking capacity to consent, to ensure that individuals with care and support needs always have as much control as possible over decisions that affect them, and that any risk to their health and well-being is identified and addressed.